 The larger Peer Counseling Program is also a resource, as all University Peer Counselors have special training in helping LGBTQ students.
 If you know any of the PCs personally and feel comfortable with them, you can seek them out as well.
 All contacts are strictly confidential.

 Peer Support Groups

-There is an active support group for gay, bi, or questioning undergraduate and law student men called General Trust that meets each week.
-Dr. Luder from University Counseling facilitates this group, which meets in a private, off-campus location.
+There is an active support group for lesbian, gay, bisexual, transgender, or questioning undergraduate and law students called Finding Our Truth that meets each week.
+Rallie Snowden from University Counseling facilitates this group, which meets in a private, off-campus location.
 All the participants in the group take an honor pledge to protect the confidentiality of everyone in the group, and there is no pressure to come out.
 The group is intended to help provide support and to help students build friendships and a sense of community.
-If you are interested in this group, you can make your strictly confidential inquiry to Kirk Luder, M.D. at x8592 or email@example.com.
-There is also a lesbian/bisexual/questioning women’s peer support group that runs intermittently depending on interest.
-This group is facilitated by Rallie Snowden, MSW. from University Counseling.
-If you are interested in this group, make your confidential inquiry to Ms. Snowden at x4888 or firstname.lastname@example.org.
+If you are interested in this group, you can make your strictly confidential inquiry to Rallie Snowden at 540-458-4888 or firstname.lastname@example.org.

-This is an official student organization with the mission of promoting acceptance and support of GLBTQ students.
+This is an recognized student organization with the mission of promoting an LGBTQ friendly environment for all students.